 Victims of Violence includes insights from Superior Court judges, investigators, district attorneys, prosecutors, victim-witness personnel, and a public defender.
 It also includes stories from crime victims with diverse backgrounds living in a variety of communities.
 Offered in English and Spanish languages, the Victims of Violence video shows a victim how to be part of the team in the fight for justice and helps prepare the victim on how to best assist law enforcement at various stages in solving the crime.

-The website link(s) for this video program should be distributed as early as possible to victims, ideally by the first follow-up investigating officer.
+The website link(s) for this video program should be shared as early as possible with victims, ideally by the first follow-up investigating officer.
 It serves as a useful tool because the victim can control the time of viewing and share it with family members and friends who may have been impacted by the crime and may have information helpful to the case.
-The video features English and Spanish language DVDs and is closed-captioned (CC).

 - Special Message for Law Enforcement Investigators

 This video is an important educational tool for you to give to violent crime victims and their families.
 The video provides victims with valuable information about the complexities of the criminal justice system—information that you may not have the opportunity to give them yourself.
 Victims may be an excellent resource if they are properly informed, prepared and utilized.
 With this video, viewers will learn how they can effectively aid law enforcement in bringing perpetrators of violent crime to justice.
 The video describes the investigative and prosecutorial process and shows a victim how they can be a team player in the fight for justice.
 Victims, in turn, can share this video with family members and friends who may also have information helpful to the case.
 Please distribute Victims of Violence: A Guide to Help Bring Justice to victims and their families as soon as possible during the investigation.
 For additional free copies of this video on DVD format, visit the POST Video Catalog

 - Special Message for Victims